bbepis/XUnity.AutoTranslator/README.md

 ## Key Mapping
 The following key inputs are mapped:
+ * ALT + 0: Enable XUnity AutoTranslator UI.
+(That's a zero, not an O)
  * ALT + T: Alternate between translated and untranslated versions of all texts provided by this plugin.
  * ALT + D: Dump untranslated texts (if no endpoint is configured)
  * ALT + R: Reload translation files.
 Useful if you change the text and texture files on the fly.
 Not guaranteed to work for all textures.